NemoursWoo/ST5230Project/README.md

 # ST5230Project
-This our group's final project for the course ST5230.
+This is our group's final project for the course ST5230.